-- Herefordshire's Core Strategy seeks to strengthen the rural economy by providing flexibility for new and expanding businesses, subject to their being of an appropriate scale and location and not significantly impacting on the environmental quality of the area.
-The plan supports this strategy and conforms with policies RA6, E1, E2, E3 and E4 of the Herefordshire Local Plan. - The plan recognises the importance of supporting the local economy through small-scale initiatives, home-based businesses and small-scale extensions to existing established businesses as well as farm diversification opportunities.
-Youth employment and quality apprenticeships will be encouraged. - Conversion of existing buildings to employment uses will also be supported.
+Herefordshire's Core Strategy seeks to strengthen the rural economy by providing flexibility for new and expanding businesses, subject to their being of an appropriate scale and location and not significantly impacting on the environmental quality of the area.
+The plan supports this strategy and conforms with policies RA6, E1, E2, E3 and E4 of the Herefordshire Local Plan.

+- The plan recognises the importance of supporting the local economy through small-scale initiatives, home-based businesses and proportionate extensions to existing established businesses as well as farm diversification opportunities.
+Youth employment and quality apprenticeships will be encouraged. - Existing employment sites, as listed earlier, should be protected against change of use in accordance with Core Strategy policy E2. - Conversion of existing buildings to employment uses will be supported.
 The plan will support the promotion of sustainable tourism opportunities in the parish and the provision of sensitively located small-scale B&B self-catering tourist accommodation. - However and in line with Herefordshire Local Plan policy LD1 - this must always be balanced against protecting the local environment which is greatly cherished and valued by the local community and plays a vital role in underpinning tourism. - The landscape and historic built environment of the area, drainage and flooding issues, access and highway safety, ecological issues and residential amenities must be considered in developing Lea's future thriving community. - Any proposals must ensure that impacts are minimal and to the satisfaction of the Parish Council and Local Planning Officer.